 By contrast, exempt employees are not subject to the FLSA wage, hour and overtime rules.
 To qualify as an exempt employee, among other things, an employer is generally required to pay the employee the same base salary per week, regardless of the amount of time worked during such week.
 Thus, if an exempt employee performs any work for the week, the employer will likely need to compensate the exempt employee for the full week.
-So, if an employee works for two hours on Monday and there is a furlough for the rest of the week, the employee works for two hours on Monday and there is a furlough for the rest of the week, the employee the exempt employees is generally possible to prospectively reduce the exempt employees' pay or place them on furlough, but employers must consider all applicable state laws in doing so (e.g., some states may require specific prior notice).
+So, if an employee works for two hours on Monday and there is a furlough for the rest of the week, the employer will likely need to compensate the employee for the entire week.
+It is generally possible to prospectively reduce the exempt employees' pay or place them on furlough, but employers must consider all applicable state laws in doing so (e.g., some states may require specific prior notice).
 Similarly, while employees are on furlough, they are not actively working and therefore they should not be expected to monitor email or voicemail.
 If a furloughed employee actually does do such work, then the employer may be required to compensate the employee.